Community Calendar

 Euchre Night every Thursday Evening @ 4-6 p.m.

-Homeschoolers @ the Library “Winter STEM” Our Homeschoolers @ the Library program is all about science!
-We will be doing Winter STEM activities on Wed., January 21 @ 2:30 p.m.
-STEM Education is an approach that uses Science, Technology, Engineering, and Mathematics to learn and have fun.
+• Homeschoolers @ the Library “Spring STEM Activities” - Our Homeschoolers @ the Library program is back & it’s all about science!
+We will be learning about “Spring STEM Activities” on Wed., March 18 @ 2:30 p.m.
 Join us for a fun-filled program!
 All homeschoolers are welcome to attend!

 Notices